 After making your online registration, you must make your payment within 48 hours.
 If your booking is made within 5 days before the test; the payment must be made earlier than 48 hours.

 - Can I make a partial payment?

-No. The test fee must be paid in full while booking.
+No. The test fee must be fully paid while booking.

 - How can I book my test if I do not have an IELTS account?